What is marine energy?

 How can I support PMEC?

 Though PMEC has no central mechanism for direct support, we are always looking for new opportunities to advance marine energy and open to new partnerships.
-The diverse set of organizations affiliated with PMEC provides a number of mechanisms for collaboration and we encourage potential partners to reach out directly to the PMEC researchers of interest, or email us at one of the following:
+The diverse set of organizations affiliated with PMEC provides a number of mechanisms for collaboration and we encourage potential partners to reach out directly to the PMEC researchers of interest.

 Who leads PMEC?